wp-plugins/scrapeazon/readme.txt

 Features:

-* Allows use of a shortcode to display customer reviews for a specific product in any page or post.
+* Uses a shortcode to display customer reviews for a specific Amazon product.
+* Reviews iframe can be styled manually from the shortcode, via custom CSS, or via a built-in responsive style sheet.
-* Returns an iframe that can be styled by adding a class to your theme's CSS file.
+* Includes an "Amazon Reviews" widget that can be used in place of or in addition to the shortcode.
+* Supports WordPress localization (i18n)
+* Can pull reviews from Amazon International sites, not just Amazon.com (US).
-* Uses the latest version of the Amazon.com API.
+* Implements the latest version of the Amazon.com API.

 == Installation ==